1. Selected international indicators 154

 Panel A: Short-term interest rates(a)

-(a) Short-term interest rates are monthly averages and are defined as follows: US - 3 month certificates of deposits, Japan - 3-month certificates of deposit, Australia - 90 day bank accepted bills and Germany - 3 month FIBOR.
+(a) Short-term interest rates are monthly average and are defined as follows: US - 3 month certificates of deposits, Japan - 3-month certificates of deposit, Australia - 90 day bank accepted bills and Germany - 3 month FIBOR.

 Source: OECD Main Economic Indicators.